Professional practice

 Lawlor & Ors v Medivet Group Limited & Ors (2021 Business List ChD) Leading Counsel for the defendants in a substantial partnership dispute concerning the construction of approximately 30 individual partnership agreements and whether they had been varied by conduct.

-Jefferies International v Cantor Fitzgerald & Ors (2020-21) whether FINRA membership amounted to an arbitration agreement for the purposes of section 9 of the Arbitration Act 1996.
+Jefferies International v Cantor Fitzgerald & Ors (2020-21 KBD) whether FINRA membership amounted to an arbitration agreement for the purposes of section 9 of the Arbitration Act 1996.
 Daniel acted for the claimant, Jefferies.
 The English Court dismissed the defendants’ application for a stay of the proceedings pending a FINRA arbitration in New York

 Gruber Ors v AIG & Ors [2018] EWHC 3030 Comm, [2019] EWHC 1676 (Comm), and [2020] EWCA Civ 31.
 Described by Bloomberg as ‘one of the last great payday disputes’ Daniel acted for the claimants in the Commercial Court and Court of Appeal on contractual claims which turned on the construction of Connecticut law governed deferred compensation schemes.
 The amount subject to claims at trial was c.US$108 million.
 The Commercial Court also considered issues of alter ego liability and interference with contract under Delaware and Connecticut law.

-Henderson Administration Ltd v Pease [2019] EWCA Civ 158 acting for the successful appellant, Henderson, in a dispute about the transfer of a £1 billion fund under a scheme of arrangement.
+Henderson Administration Ltd v Pease [2019] EWCA Civ 158 acting for Henderson, in a dispute arising out of the transfer of a £1 billion fund under a scheme of arrangement.
 The Court of Appeal applied the general principle of English contract law that where an obligation can be performed in different ways it is ordinarily for the obligor to choose the method of performance.
 It held that Henderson had been entitled to choose to transfer the Henderson European Special Situations Fund to Mr Pease’s new asset management firm under a scheme of arrangement and that Mr Pease was liable to pay the fees due in the event of a transfer.
 The Court of Appeal also considered the legal status of a sub-fund within an Open- Ended Investment Company (OEIC).

-Ideal Standard International SA v Herbert [2018] EWHC 3326 (Comm) Daniel acted for the successful claimants obtaining urgent injunctive relief from the Commercial Court under Section 44 of the Arbitration Act in a dispute under a shareholders agreement.
+Ideal Standard International SA v Herbert [2018] EWHC 3326 (Comm) Daniel acted for the claimants obtaining urgent injunctive relief from the Commercial Court under Section 44 of the Arbitration Act in a dispute under a shareholders agreement.
 He also acted in the subsequent arbitration.

 ICAP v Berry & BGC [2017] EWHC 1321 KB acting for the successful claimant in this high profile IDB dispute.
 The defendants sought to establish that the share acquisition of a global IDB business was a TUPE transfer releasing brokers from their contracts.
 Daniel obtained interim injunctive relief and final injunctive relief at trial.
 The Court gave guidance on global share acquisitions and the impact of TUPE.